saint11/DeadWeight/source/roadmap.md

 ## Changelog

+### 0.66
+- Added images for all classes
+- Expanded the gods lore a little bit
+- Changed some starting equipment
+- (!)
+Character generator outdated and must be fixed soon!

 ### 0.65
 - Added new image for **Cador** clerics.
 - Added new image for **Thaumaturgists of Ravenhome** wizards.